 Director of NGLI Antioch Leadership Network

-Rev. Taylor Ishii grew up in the church, but has called the Anglican Church his home since college.
+Rev. Taylor Ishii grew up in the church but has called the Anglican Church his home since college.
 He is a graduate of Wheaton College and Fuller Theological Seminary.
 Taylor has worked at Anglican churches of all sizes, from church plants to large congregations and everything in between.
-He currently serves as the Director of Student Ministry and Assisting Clergy at Church of the Apostles in Fairhope, AL. Taylor is passionate about equipping the next generation of ethnically diverse leaders for the Anglican Church, as well as coming alongside dioceses and congregations who are wanting to reach all nations and people groups in their community with the gospel.
-Taylor is a leader in the Anglican Multiethnic Network (AMEN) as well as a leader in a local group of churches working towards Christ-centered racial reconciliation through the church in South Alabama.
+He currently serves as the Director of Student Ministry and Assisting Clergy at Church of the Apostles in Fairhope, Alabama.
+Taylor is passionate about equipping the next generation of ethnically diverse leaders for the Anglican Church and coming alongside dioceses and congregations who want to reach all nations and people groups in their community with the gospel.
+Taylor is a leader in the Anglican Multiethnic Network (AMEN) and a leader in a local group of churches working towards Christ-centered racial reconciliation through the church in South Alabama.